to-schi/movie-recommender-flask/README.md

 ### How it works
 The recommender uses the MovieLens dataset with 9724 movies.
-It calculates 1000 hidden features of the ratings-data for all movies with "non-negative matrix factorization" and recommends choices similar to the input.
+It calculates 1000 hidden features of the ratings-data for all movies with "non-negative matrix factorization" and recommends items similar to the input.